 Read more about the structure of postgraduate degrees at Brunel

 and what you will learn on the course.

-- The minimum entry requirement is an upper second class Honours degree (2:1) in Psychology or Sport and Exercise Sciences.
-Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS) is no longer required before taking this course; however, students wishing to enrol on Stage 2 practitioner training must have GBC either by virtue of their undergraduate degree or successfully completing a BPS-accredited conversion course.
+- The minimum entry requirement is a second class Honours degree (2:2) in Psychology or Sport and Exercise Sciences.
+Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS) is no longer required before taking this course; however, students wishing to enrol on Stage 2 practitioner training must have GBC either by virtue of their undergraduate degree, or successfully completing a BPS-accredited conversion course.